 Loss allowances for financial assets measured at amortized cost are deducted from the gross carrying amount of the assets.
-For debt securities measured at FVOCI, the loss allowance is recognized in OCI instead of reducing the carrying amount of the asset.

 Write-off:

 Loan and debt securities are written off (either partially or full) when there is no probable prospect of recovery.